Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe: Single crystal neutron diffraction

 We used the 340 K diffraction dataset to investigate the possible crystallographic location of Li atoms.
 As a first scenario, we considered the possibility that Li atoms occupy uncorrelated interstitial sites.
 In this case, the Li atoms would not contribute coherent scattering, and therefore the Bragg peak intensities would remain unaffected.
 Accordingly, Li atoms were not included in the refinement model for this scenario.

-We then tested alternative models incorporating Li atoms at crystallographic sites.
-Both the 2$d$ and 2$c$ positions (the latter coinciding with Te sites) yielded stable refinements.
-However, when Li atoms were placed at the 2$d$ site, the refined concentration was significantly lower than the nominal doping level of 5\%, as shown in Table~\ref{Li2d340K}.
-A similar analysis using the 90 K dataset produced negative Li occupancies at the 2$d$ site when the atomic displacement parameters (ADPs) were not constrained, which is physically implausible.
+We then tested alternative structural models incorporating Li atoms at different crystallographic sites.
+Stable refinements were obtained when Li was placed at the $4f$, $2d$, and $2c$ positions (the latter coinciding with the Te site).
+However, when Li atoms were assigned to the $2d$ site, the refined concentration was significantly lower than the nominal doping level of 5\%, as shown in Table~\ref{Li2d340K}.
+A similar refinement using the 90~K dataset yielded negative Li occupancies at the $2d$ site when the atomic displacement parameters (ADPs) were not constrained, which is physically implausible.
+Placing Li at the $4f$ site resulted in a refined concentration of $\sim$1.7\%, still much smaller than the nominal doping level.
+Moreover, refinement of the 340~K dataset in this model produced unphysical negative anisotropic ADPs.
+Therefore, we conclude that neither the $2d$ nor the $4f$ site provides a physically reasonable model to account for the observed neutron diffraction intensities.

 In contrast, assigning Li atoms to the 2$c$ site resulted in stable refinements at both temperatures, with a consistent refined concentration of approximately 3\%, suggesting that the 2$c$ site is a more plausible position for Li incorporation.
 Nevertheless, we note that the inclusion of Li atoms at either site did not significantly improve the overall refinement quality (Table~\ref{LiMnTe340K_refine}).
 Therefore, the possibility that Li atoms reside at random interstitial positions cannot be ruled out.